Posted on Monday, January 13, 2014

-Of course, neither one of these setbacks has stopped some companies from attempting to create automated interpreting services.
+However, neither one of these issues has stopped some companies from attempting to create automated interpreting services.

 Current Machine Interpreting Services

 In June 2013, an Israeli startup company called Lexifone launched an automated telephone interpreting service.
-Lexifone is able to interpret between English and seven other langauges (French, Spanish, Italian, Portuguese, German, Russian and Mandarin).
+Lexifone is able to interpret between English and seven other languages (French, Spanish, Italian, Portuguese, German, Russian and Mandarin).

 According to Lexifone, their service runs audio through four separate translation programs in order to evaluate statements and then conclude the best translation.
-The company states that unlike web-based translation services (such as Google Translate) which use statistics to analyze translation patterns, their programs attempt to analyze the meaning of speech.
+The company states that unlike web-based translation services (such as Google Translate) that use statistics to analyze translation patterns, their programs attempt to analyze the meaning of speech.

 However, a recent AP article states that Lexifone “doesn’t offer a major leap forward in translation technology.”

 According to the article, the machine interpreting process is very slow.
 Users must wait for prompts both before and after speaking, and there are interruptions regarding the product’s commands or other services.

-And on top of a less-than-stellar user experience, the interpreting is far from accurate.
+On top of the less-than-friendly user experience, the interpreting is far from accurate.